logan-lev/data-paws/docs/egdd.md

 ## Core Gameplay Mechanics (Detailed)

 - *Screen-To-Screen Gameplay - Puzzles are split up into individual screens, you can’t progress to the next screen until you finish the current puzzle but you can always go backwards.
 This is to keep the player’s focus on the current puzzle, they should be able to solve each puzzle given the resources on the current screen.*
-- *Environment: The environment in Data Paws is going to be a cityscape with NPCs (other pets and animals), which the player is able to talk to and complete tasks for and then you can get a hint for a tricky puzzle.
+- *Environment: The environment in Data Paws is going to be a cityscape.
 The background music will be lofi beats and the sounds will be satisfying.*
-- *Platforming/Animation of the cat - Animated movement of the cat when sprinting, crawling, climbing, jumping, and playing with environment objects.*
+- *Platforming/Animation of the cat - Animated movement of the cat when jumping, and playing with environment objects.*
 - *Puzzles: The game needs to incorporate different puzzles throughout the different levels.
-The levels should be incorporated into the level and shouldn't feel forcibly placed.
+The puzzles should be incorporated into the level and shouldn't feel forcibly placed.
 In other words, the puzzle should progress the story while still being educational to the user.
 The puzzles will relate to a corresponding data structure.
-For example, at one level the player may need to complete a puzzle that represents a list/linked list.
+For example, at one level the player may need to complete a puzzle that represents a stack.
 The puzzle should be disguised into the level (chocolate covered broccoli, in a way).*

 ## Feedback

 *There will be sounds and animations for the cat for when you get something wrong or right.
-We want to have a Scribblenauts type of scene where the camera pans to the “exit” or “solution”, and then back to the cat so it clearly shows that the level is completed.
-For long-term progression, a constant letter score will be on screen calculated using the amount of time taken and how the puzzles were completed.*
+We want to have a Scribblenauts type of scene where the camera pans to the “exit” or “solution”, and then back to the cat so it clearly shows that the level is completed.*

 # Story and Gameplay

 ## Presentation of Rules

-*The movement mechanics will be shown during the tutorial level through graffiti on the wall.
+*The movement mechanics will be shown during the tutorial level.
 Other mechanics such as avoiding enemies will be through trial and error learning.
 The beginning puzzle at the end of the tutorial level will be easier than the others because we will give more hints.
 Popups will appear next to interactables.*

 ## Presentation of Content